Chairman: Kelvin Thomas

 The 60's saw an extremely fast rise up the football leagues as Teyn were promoted from Division Four to Division One in the space of five years.
 However, the fall would be just as quick as the club lasted just one season in the top flight before three relegations in four years (a record now equalled by Pompey) saw Northampton back in Division Four.

 The 70's saw George Best put six past the Cobblers in an 8-2 FA Cup defeat and the club have struggled to get out of the bottom two leagues since but won League Two in some style in 2016, going unbeaten for over half of the season under Chris Wilder's management.
+They were relegated soon after but won the 2020 play-off final to return.

-The Manager: Justin Edinburgh
+The Manager: Keith Curle

 The Ground: Sixfields (Capacity: 7,750 - Away: 1,100)